An operator algebraic approach to symmetry defects and fractionalization: Setting and main results

 \subsection{Constructing defect automorphisms}

-Having stated the main results, in this section we give a sketch of the algorithm we used to construct symmetry defects.
-All of the examples discussed in the later sections apply this technique in order to construct defect endomorphisms and obtain defect representations.
+We now provide a heuristic description for how we generated the $G$-defect representations in our examples.
+The purpose in providing such a description is three-fold: \begin{enumerate} \item to elucidate the constructions in our examples, \item to give some intuition to others who wish to apply our formalism to novel examples, \item to provide the physical intuition which motivates our formal definition of symmetry defects. \end{enumerate} Importantly, we do not attempt to give a rigorous algorithm for producing $G$-defect representations in an arbitrary model.
+We instead present a loose set of steps that we hope will be of utility to future researchers.

-Recalling our earlier notation, we denote $\beta_g$ to be the onsite symmetry action and $\omega_0$ to be a pure ground-state.
-We also have that the interaction terms are uniformly bounded, and invariant under the symmetry.
-Since $\beta_g$ is onsite, for any dual path $ L \in \bar P(\Gamma)$ that divides $\Gamma$ into two halves, we have
+Recalling our earlier notation, we denote $\beta_g$ to be the on-site symmetry action and $\omega_0$ to be a pure ground state.
+We also assume that interactions are uniformly bounded and invariant under the symmetry action $\beta_g$.
+We begin by picking a path $L \subset \bbR^2$ that is sufficiently ``nice."
+A precise definition of the paths we consider is given in Section \ref{sec:paths and dual paths} for the models we consider, but for now, we just assume that $L$ is a curve that divides $\bbR^2$ into two simply connected components.\footnote{Our notation here slightly differs from the notation in Section \ref{sec:paths and dual paths} as in the models we have access to a nice lattice structure that we use when making the definitions.} We arbitrarily denote $r(L), \ell(L)$ as the two disjoint halves of the lattice obtained from $L$.
+Since $\beta_g$ is on-site, we have

-Let us investigate the action of the restricted symmetry on the terms in the symmetric Hamiltonian.
-If a term in the Hamiltonian is disjoint from $L$, this term will remain invariant under the action of the restricted symmetry.
-Since the interactions are finite range, we actually have that outside of some strip $S$ centered around $L$, all the interaction terms will remain invariant under this restricted symmetry action.
-However the terms that overlap with $L$ will be modified under the restricted symmetry action (See Figure \ref{fig:strip S}).
+We assume that $\omega_0$ is a ground state for some nice enough Hamiltonian (see Appendix \ref{sec:HamiltonianDynamics}) whose interaction terms are invariant under $\beta_g$.
+We investigate the action of the restricted symmetry on these interaction terms.
+If a term in the Hamiltonian has support disjoint from $L$, this term will remain invariant under the action of the restricted symmetry.
+We define a strip $S_L$ as the union of the supports of all interaction terms that are not invariant under $\beta_g^{r(L)}$(See Figure \ref{fig:strip_S}).